 …Determining the first set of entities may include selecting a category from a crowd-sourced document corpus and determining entities identified by the category.

 As another example, determining the first set of entities may include identifying a popular query from search records, converting the popular query to at least one semantic query, and executing the at least one semantic query against the data graph to obtain a query result, wherein the first set of entities is the query result from the data graph.
 Converting the popular query to the at least one semantic query may include converting the popular query to a plurality of semantic queries, running each of the plurality of semantic queries against the data graph, and determining a plurality of sets of entities, a set of the plurality of sets representing entities responsive to one of the semantic queries.

-The patent does describe how information about entities may exist in the web in the form of triples, how those are searchable, and can be used to identify whether or not an entity is the member of a team or a political activist group or a world leader group, and how different collections may be ranked based upon things like how notable their members are.
+The patent does describe how information about entities may exist in the web in the form of triples, how those are searchable, and can be used to identify whether or not an entity is a member of a team or a political activist group or a world leader group, and how different collections may be ranked based upon things like how notable their members are.